A Nashville Truck Accident Lawyer Who Won’t Back Down

 Attorney Eric Beasley continues to receive referrals from former clients and other attorneys.
 It’s because they know he is honest with his clients about what to expect, works closely with them on their case and guides them through the legal process every step of the way.
 They know that he puts in the hard work that gets clients the compensation they need and deserve.

 We know the impact a serious injury from a truck accident can have on victims and their families.
 They may need surgery, hospitalization, medication, physical therapy and home health care.
 They may not be able to work, resulting in less money coming in, just as medical expenses are adding up fast.

 When negligence by a truck driver or trucking company caused the accident that left you hurt, you should get financial compensation.
 Insurance companies use many tactics to try to minimize your claim and pay you less, so it will be a tough fight to recover the compensation you deserve.
-Attorney Eric Beasley is ready to take on that fight for you.
+Nashville truck accident attorney Eric Beasley is ready to take on that fight for you.

 What happens after a truck accident?

 Trucking companies often quickly send a response team to the scene of the accident.
 Their job is to gather evidence before the scene is cleared.
 This often includes taking photos, talking to witnesses and gathering information from the truck’s hours of service logs and event data recorder.
 They are there to represent the trucking company, however, not you.

 There are steps you can take after a truck accident to protect your rights.
 Contact the police.
 Get medical attention.
 If you can, take pictures and get contact information for any witnesses.
 Lastly, get legal advice from a trusted attorney as soon as possible.

 Truck accidents can involve several different parties.
 These can include car drivers and passengers who were hurt, the truck driver, the trucking company, the owner of the trailer, the owner of the cargo, the company that loaded the cargo and the manufacturer of any defective parts on the truck.
 Each party can have their own insurance company and lawyer.